haziqwahab/haziqwahab.github.io/sample_page2.md

 This project was eye-opening for me.
 It reminded me that behind every statistic are real students and families who are affected by these challenges.
 I faced difficulties with data organisation but learned the importance of patience and thoroughness.
 I feel more motivated than ever to advocate for changes that can help improve education for all.

-### Call To Action
+### Call to Action

 If you found this information valuable, I encourage you to connect with me on LinkedIn.
 I would love to discuss your thoughts on education, share insights, or explore potential opportunities.
 If you or someone you know is looking to hire a data analyst, let’s talk!
 Feel free to leave a comment or ask questions I’m eager to hear from you!

-This data is real data taken from Massachusetts Department of Education Website [The reports can be found here]([https://guides.github.com/features/mastering-markdown/](https://profiles.doe.mass.edu/statereport/)).
+This data is real data taken from Massachusetts Department of Education Website [The reports can be found here](https://guides.github.com/features/mastering-markdown/](https://profiles.doe.mass.edu/statereport/).